cert_SSC - Distance Learning

 Call for Applications: Space Control Certificate Program

 The Naval Postgraduate School’s Space Systems Academic Group is pleased to announce that it is currently accepting applications for its distance learning Space Control, Tactics, & Operations Certificate (curriculum 266).
-The certificate program begins the week of 28 September 2020.
 The Space Control Certificate program is primarily targeted at Navy and Marine Corps Officers but is also open to enlisted personnel, other uniformed services, federal civilians, and defense contractor civilians when space is available.

 For additional information, please visit the NPS catalog.